Sections in this Topic

 Guidelines and Resources for the Action Planning Phase of Consulting

 As with the contracting and discovery phases of consulting, the nature of this implementation phase depends on the philosophy of the consultant and client.
 Again, some prefer a rather orderly sequence of phases, while others prefer a more emergent approach.

 During this phase, the consultant will guide and support the client in implementing the Implementation Plan, including its various related plans.
 The focus of their efforts will be on guiding the implementation according to principles of successful organizational change.
 The consultant will help the client sustain motivation and momentum throughout the implementation.
 The consultant will inform the client about a variety of tools to track the status of implementation, as well.
-During this phase, the consultant and client will continually be evaluating the quality of the change effort and making adjustments as necessary.
+During this phase, the consultant and client will continually evaluate the quality of the change effort and make adjustments as necessary.

 5. Project Evaluation and Learning

 This phase is sometimes referred to as the Evaluation and Adoption Phase, although some practitioners separate the Adoption phase and consider it to be focused especially on ensuring the client has adopted the new practices needed to solve the client’s problem — and also has learned how to solve similar problems into the future.